Bolivian–Peruvian territorial dispute: Peru–Bolivian Confederation

 In 1835, numerous internal wars turned Peru into a chaotic country.
 The country's president, Luis José de Orbegoso, made a pact with Bolivian president Andrés de Santa Cruz to unite the two republics in a confederation.
 The new country only existed for three years, until Santa Cruz was defeated in the fields of Yungay.

 Treaty of Cuzco

 The question of limits would arise again after the dissolution of the Peru–Bolivian Confederation.
 On April 14, 1839, a preliminary peace treaty was signed in Cuzco, signed by the Peruvian minister Manuel de Mendiburu and his Bolivian counterpart Eusebio Gutiérrez.
 The demarcation of limits would be done taking the Desaguadero river as a starting point.

 Peruvian–Bolivian War

 The new president of Peru, Agustín Gamarra, tried to annex Bolivia, an objective that cost him his life in Ingavi in 1841.
 The Bolivian army, under the command of José Ballivián, invaded southern Peru, from Moquegua to Tarapacá until 1842.

+The Bolivian Army did not have enough troops to maintain the occupation.
+Peruvian regular and irregular forces attacked the over-extended Bolivians and inflicted several defeats on them.
+The Bolivian troops evacuated Tacna, Arica and Tarapacá in February 1842, retreating towards Moquegua and Puno.

+Two more defeats at Motoni (March 20) and Orurillo (April 3) forced the withdrawal of the last Bolivian forces that occupied Peruvian territory, exposing Bolivia to an other invasion.

 On June 7, 1842, a peace treaty was signed in Puno to end the war between Peru and Bolivia.
 The Chilean plenipotentiary Ventura Lavalle served as mediator.
 Both belligerents agree to forget the reasons for the war and some compensation was waived.
 No boundary issue was discussed.